wikimedia/mediawiki-extensions-CentralNotice/tests/data/allocation_fixtures_doc.md

 For non-geotargeted campaigns, a default, empty countries property is added.
-Some properties that are not relevant to these tests are automatically given default values (autolink, landing page, banner body).
-An empty mixins property is added to choices for server-side tests.
+Some properties that are not relevant to these tests are automatically given default values (bannerbody, campaign mixins for server-side tests).

 Issues